top of page

 A chromium deficiency may cause weight loss, confusion, balance issues, and difficulties controlling glucose and cholesterol levels.

-Vitamin B3, vitamin B5, vitamin B6, vitamin C, potassium, magnesium, and zinc work synergistically with chromium to support glucose metabolism and energy production.
-Chromium may antagonize the absorption of calcium, iron, phosphorus, and manganese when taken in excess.
+Chromium works synergistically with vitamin B3, vitamin B5, vitamin B6, vitamin C, potassium, magnesium, and zinc to support glucose metabolism and energy production.
+However, excessive intake acts as an antagonist by reducing the absorption of calcium, iron, phosphorus, and manganese.

 nutritional-guide-healthy food